raphaelvallat/pingouin/docs/contributing.rst

   Screenshot of the GitHub checks dropdown menu

+* Click on the check that starts with ``Python tests / build (ubuntu-latest, 3.8)``
+* Now in the top right corner of the opening window, you will see a small dropdown menu called "Artifacts"

   .. figure::  /pictures/github_build_artifacts.png
   :align:   center
   :alt: GitHub build artifacts dropdown menu

   Screenshot of the GitHub build artifacts dropdown menu

+* Click on that drowndown menu and download the ``docs-artifact`` zip file

+You can then unpack that zip file on your computer, enter the directory, and open the ``index.html`` file that you will find there.
+That should open the Pingouin documentation based on the changes from your Pull Request.